rebane2001/aimobs/README.md

 # AIMobs-Voice
 AIMobs-Voice is a mod that lets you chat or talk (hold R key) with Minecraft mobs and other entities by creating prompts and using the OpenAI API.
+It's forked from [AIMobs](https://github.com/rebane2001/aimobs) for text only interactions.

 ### Requirements
 - Minecraft 1.19.4